 Who we are

 Sarah has worked for more than 20 years in Tanzania.
 She became in charge of the Serengeti Cheetah Project in 1991 and has run this project for over 20 years expanding it into national and international programs.
-In 2002 she decided to set up the Tanzania Carnivore Program (TCP) under the Tanzania Wildlife Research Institute (TAWIRI), which she coordinates as a principal investigator.
-Like Charles, Sarah is also a co Principal Investigator for the Mammal Atlas project, which started in 2005.
-Sarah nowadays mainly commutes between Arusha and London, where she works as a senior research fellow at the Institute of Zoology, Zoological Society of London.
+In 2002 she decided to set up the Tanzania Carnivore Program (TCP) under the Tanzania Wildlife Research Institute (TAWIRI), which she coordinates as a Principal Investigator.
+Like Charles, Sarah is also a co Principal Investigator for the CUT Project, which started in 2012.
+Sarah nowadays mainly commutes between Arusha and London, where she works as a Senior Research Fellow at the Institute of Zoology, Zoological Society of London.

-Charles started his work as a co Principal Investigator for the Mammal Atlas project in 2005.
+Charles is a co Principal Investigator for the CUT Project, which started in 2012.
 But Charles is also famous for his work on the long-term project on elephant monitoring in Tarangire National Park, Tanzania.
 Charles indeed started to work on elephants in 1993 as a Ph.D. student studying the effects of poaching on the social system of the African elephant in the Tarangire ecosystem.

 Maurus joined the Carnivore Project in 2002, as a Project Manager.
-Before that, Maurus was a project Manager for an NGO-government partnership for sustainable biodiversity action project with the Wildlife Conservation Society of Tanzania, and this for 7 years.
-In 2005, Maurus left Tanzania to start a PhD on carnivore biodiversity, this in collaboration with the University College London and the Institute of Zoology, Zoological Society of London.
-Maurus completed his PhD project and has returned to work with the Monitoring Program.
+Before that, Maurus was a Project Manager for an NGO-government partnership for a sustainable biodiversity action project with the Wildlife Conservation Society of Tanzania.
+In 2005, Maurus left Tanzania to start a PhD on carnivore biodiversity, this was in collaboration with University College London and the Institute of Zoology, Zoological Society of London.
+Maurus completed his PhD project and has returned to work with the CUT Project as a Project Manager.

 With the loss of their habitat, cheetah populations are increasingly becoming fragmented and isolated.
 As populations become small, they become vulnerable to genetic problems such as inbreeding in the long term.
 However management strategies that mitigate the impact of these processes in wild cheetahs, need to be based on a sound understanding of the breeding system of cheetah.
 In the Serengeti we know the mothers (and often grandmothers and great grandmothers) of most of the cheetahs in the population, but we know very little about their fathers.
 And this is where Dada intervenes.
 Dada works at the Institute of Zoology, at the Zoological Society of London.
 She makes use of new techniques for extraction of DNA from faeces, which are then being used to identify the fathers in the population.
 This enables us to estimate the likelihood of inbreeding and losses in genetic diversity in isolated populations and hence plan the long term genetic management of fragmented populations of cheetah.